 All pupils are assessed to identify the level they are working at in all aspects of the curriculum eg speaking and listening; reading; writing; number; attention; independence; social interaction.
 Ongoing assessment takes place all day, every day by all members of staff; this informs the staff on how well a pupil has progressed and allows the staff to plan the next step in the pupil’s learning.

-Your child’s progress is assessed through p level data.
-This is collated with data from special schools in over a hundred other counties and comparison of progress shows whether your child is making expected progress.
 The Head Teacher meets with class teachers to identify barriers to learning/ or successful strategies for learning.
 Resources and staffing are then deployed to support each pupil appropriately.
 This includes using Pupil Premium funding and other funding streams.
 Progress data is shared with the Governing Body who monitor pupil progress and ensure resources are used to best support their learning.

 Your child will be taught in a class of between 7 and 12 pupils with one teacher and 4 or 5 learning support assistants.
 This high number of staff allows pupils to be taught through highly differentiated teaching, using a wide range of resources.
 Staff liaise closely with other professionals including Speech and Language therapists, Physiotherapists and Occupational Therapists to ensure the holistic needs of pupils are met.